 An Examination of Emergency Response Scenarios for Automated Driving Systems

 In the future, vehicles equipped with automated driving systems (ADS) that drive us instead of us driving them will become a reality.
 These vehicles will integrate onto roadways and may change operational interactions with other vehicles in certain scenarios.
 Public safety officials, such as law enforcement, fire and rescue, and emergency medical personnel routinely interact with a broad spectrum of public and private vehicles to protect people, to investigate crimes or crashes, and to save lives.
 Read More

 Many Federal Motor Vehicle Safety Standards (FMVSS) were created with the underlying assumption that vehicles include standard equipment such as steering wheels, brake pedals, and driver’s seats.
-However, innovative new vehicle designs are tailored for higher levels of automated driving systems that may not require physical steering wheels or brake pedals, or have a designated driver’s seat.
-C3PO is leading a team of experts from the automotive, legal, and research sectors to examine the current FMVSS — particularly the crashworthiness, crash avoidance, and low-speed standards — to develop technical translations and associated testing procedures for emerging innovative and non-traditional vehicle designs.
+However, innovative vehicle designs tailored for higher levels of automated driving systems (ADS) may not require physical steering wheels or brake pedals, or have a designated driver’s seat.
+In this project sponsored by the National Highway Traffic Safety Administration (NHTSA), C3PO is leading a team of experts from the automotive, legal, and research sectors to examine the current FMVSS to develop technical translation options and associated testing procedures for emerging innovative vehicles designed to be operated exclusively by an ADS.

 NCHRP 20-102(07) Implications of Automation for Motor Vehicle Codes